peter-kimanzi/ants-animated/README.md

 # ants-animated

-ants beautiful animation using CSS and JavaScript
+ants beautiful animation using CSS and JavaScript.

 ## Technologies used
 * HTML